Jeremi360/PyIDE/README.md

 ## Recent Updates

+New:
+* Fixed linter keeping process awake

+Old:

 * Linter module added
 * Working on linting for C/C++

 ## Known Issues

 * Markdown previewer is broken
-* Linter sometimes keeps the process on after PyIDE is closed
+* ~~Linter sometimes keeps the process on after PyIDE is closed~~

 ## Notes